 During the winter months, tires can lose pressure.
 To avoid low pressure or even worse a flat, check your tires often.
-Always make sure you check them before taking your trailer on the road if the temperatures have fallen below about 40 degrees.
-Keep in mind with radial tires it is usually not possible to determine under inflation by visual inspection.
+Always check them before taking your trailer on the road if the temperatures have fallen below 40 degrees.
+Keep in mind with radial tires, it is usually not possible to determine under-inflation by visual inspection.

 4: Safety Chains & Coupler Hitch Ball

 Visually inspect your safety chains for any excessive wear or damage.
-Also check the couple and hitch ball for cracks, pits, and flats.
+Also, check the coupler and hitch ball for cracks, pits, and flats.
 Check the coupler locking device and grease.

 5: Wheels & Lug Nuts